 This page provides information for those living and working on campus, including health and safety protocols, what’s open on campus, and essential services.

-The following protocols have been put in place to lower the risk of infection on our campus.
+The following protocols remain in place to keep the risk of infection on our campus low.
 Here, you’ll find guidelines related to what will be expected of you as a member of our community, and you can also learn what MIT is doing to safeguard overall community health.

 Staff, faculty, students, and visitors accessing the MIT Cambridge campus need to complete the required steps outlined in the MIT Covid Pass access management system, which may include a Covid-19 test at MIT Medical and daily health attestations.
 Learn more about Campus Access.

 You are required to wear a face covering indoors on campus except when eating or drinking, when alone in a fully enclosed space, or when with podmates or in gatherings of fully vaccinated groups within residential buildings.
 This requirement is in accordance with current CDC guidance and City of Cambridge protocols and applies to both vaccinated and unvaccinated individuals.
 MIT has lifted all Covid-era social distancing restrictions indoors except when eating indoors.

 For unvaccinated individuals, wearing a face covering outdoors is required when unable to maintain 3 feet of physical distance.
 Face coverings are not required outdoors for vaccinated individuals.

 Read the MIT PPE policy statement for full details, including exceptions.

 Everyone returning to campus and using campus facilities is required to be tested for Covid-19 before entering campus buildings.
 The testing requirement for community members who live on campus or access campus buildings more than three days a week has been reduced from twice a week to once a week.
 See the Covid Apps site for the latest information on testing times at MIT Medical.